nyggus/makepackage/README.md

 * `$ git push --set-upstream origin new-branch` — this will create the branch in the repo and will push the changes to it.
 * create a pull request to the original repository; when doing so, please explain the changes in detail

 If someone else is developing `makepackage` at the same time, you may have to solve the resulting conflicts.
-How to say it... don't break down!
-Be patient!
+How to say it... be patient and don't break down!
+Don't break down your computer, either!
+Keep your nerves in check!

-Now, you can sit and wait for a review of your proposal; use this time for thinking about how to improve the package even more :-D!
+Now, you can sit and wait for a review of your proposal; use this time for thinking about how to improve the package even more :smiley:.

 #### Keep `makepackage` simple